sumitbawane/da6401-a2/README.md

 This project is designed to classify images from the iNaturalist dataset.
 It leverages PyTorch for deep learning, supports mixed precision training, and integrates W&B for experiment tracking and hyperparameter optimization.

-- **Part A:** Implements a simple CNN architecture with configurable hyperparameters (e.g., kernel size, activation functions, dropout rates) and performs hyperparameter optimization using W&B sweeps.
+- **Part A:** Implements a custom CNN architecture with configurable hyperparameters (e.g., kernel size, activation functions, dropout rates) and performs hyperparameter optimization using W&B sweeps.
 - **Part B:** Fine-tunes a pre-trained EfficientNetV2 model to adapt it to the iNaturalist dataset.
 - **Jupyter Notebook:** Provides an interactive environment to train and test models, showcasing configurations, metrics logging, and visualization of results.